PSG Esports: Mobile Legends: Bang Bang

-PSG Esports announced a collaboration with Indonesian Mobile Legends: Bang Bang team Rex Regum Qeon (RRQ) in February 2019.
-The RRQ roster consisted of Lemon, Tuturu, Liam, AyamJAGO, James and InstincT.
-PSG become the first traditional sports team to enter mobile esports games with the rebranded PSG.RRQ roster.
-In July 2019, after only seven months, the partnership between PSG and RRQ came to an end.
-The club wanted to focus on other games, in particular Brawl Stars.
+PSG Esports announced a partnership with the Indonesian Mobile Legends: Bang Bang team Rex Regum Qeon (RRQ) in February 2019.
+Competing under the PSG.RRQ name, the team became the first Mobile Legends roster to be backed by a traditional sports club.
+The roster consisted of Lemon, Tuturu, Liam, AyamJAGO, James, and InstincT.
+The partnership ended in July 2019 after seven months, with PSG citing a desire to focus on other esports titles, particularly Brawl Stars.